Rolfing vs. Deep Tissue Massage: Why Rolfing May Be Right for You

 Deep Tissue Massage

-A deep tissue massage session often provides immediate relief from tightness and discomfort.
-However, the effects may be short-lived if the underlying patterns causing tension remain unaddressed.
-Clients typically might need regular sessions just to maintain results.
+A deep tissue massage session often provides immediate relief from muscle tightness and discomfort.
+However, if the underlying patterns creating tension aren’t addressed, symptoms may return, requiring frequent sessions to maintain results.

 Who Benefits from Each?